niemasd/ViralConsensus/README.md

 # ViralConsensus
 ViralConsensus is a fast and memory-efficient tool for calling viral consensus genome sequences directly from read alignment data.
 ViralConsensus is orders of magnitude faster and more memory-efficient than existing methods.
 Further, unlike existing methods, ViralConsensus can pipe data directly from a read mapper via standard input and performs viral consensus calling on-the-fly, making it an ideal tool for viral sequencing pipelines.

+To run ViralConsensus, you can either install the command-line tool (instructions below), or you can try out the [web app](https://niema.net/ViralConsensus) created by my student, [Daniel Ji](https://www.linkedin.com/in/danielji26), which is a complete WebAssembly port of ViralConsensus (meaning it runs fully client-side in your own web browser!).
+The web app works well for reasonably small datasets, but for larger datasets, you will want to use the command-line tool.

 # Installation
 ViralConsensus is written in C++ and depends on htslib.
 First, you need to install all dependencies (if you haven't already):